Helping Patients Breathe Better: Addressing Unmet Needs in Respiratory Care

-The treatment of respiratory diseases has improved over the last 50 years, but despite progress made, including the development of biologic treatments, there continues to be considerable unmet need and massive challenges that have not been addressed.1 This is why Sanofi is committed to leveraging its expertise in immunoscience and working to bring forward new paradigm-shifting treatments for respiratory diseases.
+The treatment of respiratory diseases has improved over the last 50 years, but despite progress made, including the development of biologic treatments, there continue to be considerable unmet needs and massive challenges that have not been addressed.1 With our deep legacy in immunology and unrivaled expertise in immunoscience, we’re embarking on our next ambition: advancing a robust pipeline of potentially paradigm-shifting treatments that aim to revolutionize respiratory care across the spectrum of disease.

 When it comes to sheer physical ability, nothing hinders the body quite like the inability to breathe properly.
 Chronic respiratory diseases have a significant physical, psychological and economic impact on patients and caregivers, as well as an economic burden on the healthcare system.